Texas Contractor License Exam Guide (2026)

 Texas Business & Law focus

-• Understand TDLR electrical/HVAC statutes and penalties
+• Understand TDLR electrical/HVAC statutes and administrative penalties

 • Know Texas lien law (Property Code Chapter 53) and notice deadlines

-• Register with the Comptroller for sales tax and franchise tax
+• Register with the Comptroller for sales tax and franchise tax as required

-• Maintain OSHA heat-stress and confined-space safety plans
+• Maintain OSHA heat-stress and confined-space safety plans for Texas jobsites

 NASCLA acceptance in Texas